jcmgb/veganize-me/README.md

   - Navigate to veganizer-ui
   - From command line, run <div style="font-family: courier;">ng serve --configuration=development</div>
   - From browser, navigate to http://localhost:4200

-## In prod
-- Application is running live at http://veganizeme-angular-app.s3-website-us-east-1.amazonaws.com/

 ## Build and deploy to prod
 - Back end: